nuriel77/iri-playbook/docs/faq.rst

 What are the revalidate and rescan options for
 ==============================================

+NOTE: This information is probably no loner valid for IRI version 1.6.0 and above.

 Here's a brief explanation what each does, courtesy of Alon Elmaliah:

 | **Revalidate** "drops" the stored solid milestone "table".
 So all the milestones are revalidated once the node starts (checks signatures, balances etc).
 This is used it you take a DB from someone else, or have an issue with solid milestones acting out.